TwitterFacebook

 Access bridges of the Service Cabin, KO.
 Credit: KBOM

 Following the delivery of the Soyuz rocket to the launch pad, the Service Cabin, KO (a Russian abbreviation for "Kabina Obslyzhnivaniya"), moves into position around the wide base of the rocket under the launch pad.
-A series of access bridges then are deployed and raised vertically to form a three-level scaffolding just inches from the vehicle.
+A series of access bridges then are deployed and raised vertically with hydraulic mechanisms to form a three-level scaffolding just inches from the vehicle.
 The bridges provide access for the launch personnel to the first and second stage of the rocket at three levels, all located below the main concrete surface of the launch pad.
-The structure is used by fueling personnel to connect kerosene and liquid oxygen supply lines from the launch complex propellant storage to the multiple propellant tanks onboard the rocket.

 The service cabin also provides access to the lower support structures of the pad, which hold the fueled rocket at the tail.

-First built in 1956, the movable Service Cabin is common for all Soyuz pads in Baikonur, Plesetsk, Kourou and Vostochny.
-The original structure, designated 8U216, was developed at the TsKBTM design bureau in Moscow and manufactured at the Novokramatorsk Machine-building Plant, NKMZ, in Ukraine.
+First built in 1956, the movable service platform is common for all Soyuz pads in Baikonur, Plesetsk, Kourou and Vostochny.
+The original structure, designated 8U216, was developed at the TsKBTM design bureau in Moscow and manufactured at the Novo-Kramatorsk Machine-building Plant, NKMZ, in Ukraine.
+The factory provided the platform for a total of six R-7 pads (two in Tyuratam and four in Plesetsk).
+At least one back-up structure is known to be ordered in 1971 and delivered to what became Baikonur Cosmodrome in 2013.

 Page editor: Alain Chabot; Last edit: August 20, 2015